-Brian, a native Michigander, has been in the Atlanta area for the past four years.
+Brian, a native Michigander, has been in the Atlanta area for the past three years.
 His wife and children love being in Georgia and feel inspired and blessed by the beauty of the area and the people who live here.
-Before coming on board with the Carter Treatment Center he was involved as a Global Sales and Marketing Director for a large Medical Products Company.
+Before coming on board with The Carter Treatment Center he was involved as a Global Sales and Marketing Director for a large Medical Products Company.
 He has a Master of Arts in Spirituality and is an ordained minister, with a background in pastoral counseling, color and music therapy, and energetic healing practices.
-His Master's work through Hazelden's Graduate School of Addiction Studies prepared him to work with clients facing co-occurring mental health and substance abuse issues with practical strategies and compassionate person-centered approaches.
-His counseling work is marked by a deep dedication to understand where his clients are coming from and the knowledge that each of them is the expert in their life; it is his job to learn from them, not the other way around.
-Brian has profound respect for his team members at The Carter Treatment Center, and is extremely grateful that he has been given the opportunity to work professionally with such a dedicated and caring staff.
+He is currently enrolled in a Master’s program through Hazelden Betty Ford’s Graduate School of Addiction studies and plans on becoming a fully certified LPC specializing in drug and alcohol abuse recovery therapy.

 “Never give up on something that you can’t go a day without thinking about.” – Winston Churchill

 Laurie Newcomb, MA, CTTP

 Laurie Newcomb is a Georgia native.
 She is a graduate of the University of Georgia with a B.A. in psychology.
 She attained her M.A. from Argosy University in Clinical Mental Health.
 Laurie is a Certified Clinical Trauma Professional.
 She is also a member of The International Association of Trauma Professionals and The Association of Traumatic Stress Specialists.